Mountain biking & BIM

 Perhaps this could be applied to many things in life, but since this it is the topic of this blog, I will explain how it relates to BIM.

-- Many businesses & their BIM-folk focus just on the small stuff of technical BIM minutae (pebbles & twigs) and forget the big stuff like strategy and process (boulders & trees)
+- Many businesses & their BIM-folk focus just on the small stuff of technical BIM minutae (pebbles & twigs) and forget the big stuff like strategy and process (boulders & chasms)

 - BIM plans often cover the small stuff in excruciating detail, but often miss the fundamentals of who does what, when & why.
-The critical thing often missed is the required result (getting down the hill).
+The critical thing often missed is the required result (getting down the hill in one piece).

 You can do that by taking many different paths.
-The important thing is not how you do it, but that you get there one way or another.
+The important thing is not how you do it, but just that you get there.

 - Many individuals and companies believe that having the latest gear (carbon-fibre bike and titanium components in the MTB world, or latest applications and hardware in the BIM one) is more important than skills, capability or fitness.